gotbeer/pwsh2-hash/README.md

 2518faacc0d02b98919a0263e684c810  	 \tset\rrw
 ```

-Wildcard not supported in the folders name.
+Wildcard is not supported in the folders name.